-Let me tell you how you get from cheesy croutons to 3-ingredient, low-carb Parmesan cheese crisps laced with zucchini and carrot shreds.
+So, let me tell you how you get from cheesy croutons for your tomato soup to 3-ingredient, low-carb Parmesan cheese crisps laced with zucchini and carrot shreds.
 It was serendipity. 🙂

-The other day I was baking Parmesan cheese into chips for a tasty salad topping.
+I was making Parmesan cheese into little croutons for my soup (which are also very tasty on salads too.)
 Meanwhile, I still had zucchini on my mind.
-I was hoping to squeeze in just one more batch of chocolate zucchini brownies, which uses zucchini shreds, before summer's end.
+I was hoping to squeeze in just one more batch of zucchini fritters with feta, which happen to use zucchini shreds, before summer's end.

 Well, the Parmesan cheese crisps were nice, but just seemed a little bit...plain.

 Parmesan cheese...zucchini shreds, Parmesan cheese...zucchini shreds.
 It was bound to happen.
-I shredded my go-to vege of the last few months and combined the two.
+I shredded my go-to veggie and combined the two.
 Bingo!

-I ended up with cheesy vegetable chips or as they have been so named: Parmesan Cheese Crisps laced with zucchini and carrot.
+I ended up with easy, cheesy vegetable chips or as they have been so named: Parmesan Cheese Crisps laced with zucchini and carrot.
 It was just a hop, skip and jump to add shredded carrot.
-I bet there are few others veges that would be a nice addition too.
+I bet there are few others vegetables that would be a nice addition too.

 There are just a few things to keep in mind when making these easy little chips:

-2) Grate zucchini and carrots and then press out excess moisture with a paper towel.
+2) Grate zucchini and carrots and then press out excess moisture with a towel.

 3) Use twice as much cheese as grated vegetable.
 The Parmesan cheese is the glue that holds everything together.